vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 ### 22.3 Format code can be local and readable

-Plain opcode profiles plus explicit decode/execution switches are a strong fit for sequence drivers.
-They keep the driver visible without coupling playback to source encoding.
+Complete opcode-profile entries are a strong fit for sequence drivers.
+Keeping decode and playback lambdas adjacent makes the driver visible without coupling playback to source encoding or scattering one command across several switches.

 Return presentation metadata with each decoded command and let `CommandSourceMap` project annotations.
 Command decoding should not call annotation-builder methods.